 In the Professional Edition, the file operations can be performed for each scheduled file search automatically and in regular intervals.

-When copying or moving file TreeSize can preserve parts of the directory structure or each file's NTFS permissions.
+When copying or moving files, TreeSize can optionally preserve the directory structure, time stamps, or NTFS permissions.

 In addition, you can leave symbolic links or NTFS hardinks in place of moved old files, enabling other users to access them in their new location.